 So how did we do it?
 We had a chat with David Longo, who heads up our European footwear department here at Aquila to talk about what makes this new collection an amazing investment.

-The innersole used in a D’Oro constructed shoe is made entirely out of leather traditionally used to make uppers.
-It is then backed with a soft hypoallergenic rubber latex for added softness (and comfort).
+The innersole used in a D’oro constructed shoe is made entirely out of leather traditionally used to make uppers.
+It is then backed with a soft rubber latex for added softness (and comfort).

 A smaller sized shank usually found in moccasins is used which gives great stability to the foot arch, whilst not compromising on the shoes flexibility.

-When we talk about D’Oro construction, which you may have seen listed in the descriptions of most of our ‘Made in Italy’ collection, it essentially starts with the sole.
+When we talk about the D’oro collection, which you may have seen listed in the descriptions of most of our ‘Made in Italy’ collection, it essentially starts with the sole.
 The leather outsole unit, which can be seen to the naked eye, is made using a type of leather with a high level of elasticity when compared to other leather soles in our collection.
 The elasticity not only gives the shoe a great flexibility, but comfort is ensured.